marinactonci/CaptureTheFlagAgent/README.md

 # Capture The Flag Agent

 This project is a game where agents compete to capture the enemy's flag.
-The agents use a breadth-first pathfinding algorithm to locate and capture the enemy flag while also shoots at enemy agents.
+The agents use a breadth-first pathfinding algorithm to locate and capture the enemy flag while also avoiding and shooting at enemy agents.

 ## Game Mechanics